jca02266/lha/README.md

 ```

 `--with-tmp-file=no` will create intermediate files in the same directory as the output destination.
-This is in case the temporary directory does not support 2G over.
+This is in case the temporary directory does not support over 2G.

-(This is not related to largefiles support, but ac_cv_*=yes forces HP-UX to use mktime because
+(This is not related to largefiles support, but ac_cv_*=yes forces HP-UX to use `mktime()` because
-it fails to detect mktime for some reason.)
+it fails to detect `mktime()` for some reason.)

-If you want to "disable" large files support, you can use the
+If you want to "disable" large files support, you can use the:

 ```
 ./configure --disable-largefile